 Parking: Students contemplating bringing a car for the summer should be aware that parking on campus – or anywhere in DC - is very limited and in many cases, nonexistent.
 D.C. parking regulations severely limit opportunities for non-metered street parking and vehicles without DC plates.
+Some neighborhood street parking is available for two-hour time periods, but new regulations in effect prohibit parking for any length of time if you do not have DC plates and a DC parking permit.
 You will not need a car for your WISE-related activities.
-Neither will you need one for day to day getting around.
+Neither will you need one for day-to-day getting around.
 Most DC residents do not own cars.
 You are encouraged to rely on public transportation.
 You will not be reimbursed for parking-related expenses.
 If you do want to bring a car, monthly leases are available in privately run garages all over the city.
 The average monthly lease costs about $200.

 Mail: Mail is delivered to each residence hall daily.
 Mailbox keys or combinations will be distributed to each resident upon check-in.
-A damage fee will be assessed.
-Also, feel free to use the "IEEE-USA, Suite 700, 2001 L Street, NW, Washington, DC 20036" address for your mail ad packages.
+AA damage fee will be assessed if lost.
+Also, feel free to use the "IEEE-USA, Suite 700, 2001 L Street, NW, Washington, DC 20036" address for your mail and packages.
 Be sure that all mail and packages being sent to IEEE are clearly marked with your name and "WISE."

 Also, if you wish to mail anything to DC prior to your arrival, feel free to use the same IEEE-USA address to ship boxes, bikes, etc... .

-What to Bring: While GW's Summer and Conference Housing is dedicated to making your stay on campus as comfortable as possible, there are certain items that are not available in the residence halls.
+What to Bring: While GW's Summer and Conference Housing is dedicated to making your stay on campus as comfortable as possible, certain items are not available in the residence halls.
 These items are as follows:

 - Alarm clock